intmus/inttheory19-20/_03-triads-7chords-leadsheet/b1-7chrds.md

 ### Seventh chord inversions

 Because ABC notation is not capable of using superscript, the inversion figures in the next example are notated as fractions.
 If you were to write these by hand or use custom notation software, you would notate all inversion figures using superscript.
-For example, a dominant seventh chord would be written as Mm<sup>7</sup>
+For example, a dominant seventh chord with C as a root would be written as C<sup>7</sup>

 {% capture ex3 %}X:3
 T:Seventh chord inversions